 Monthly recurring revenue is a product of your customers, which are a product of your leads.
 Strategies like inbound marketing offer an extremely high ROI, but take longer to reach peak efficacy; and outreach strategies are more direct, but require more investment.

 Either way, as long as you're able to calculate marketing ROI (comparing your dollar spend on marketing to the recurring revenue it generates), more leads will equal more recurring revenue.

 Even small increases to your conversion rate will have a huge impact on monthly recurring revenue, so make sure your lead nurturing is up to scratch, and regularly use A/B testing to split-test different sales copy, button placement, messaging and more.

-We recommend HubSpot's inbound marketing software for this, you can even get started for free.
+We recommend HubSpot's inbound marketing software for this.

 9) Offer yearly pre-payment